qubekit/QUBEKit/README.md

 * finalise

-In a normal run, all of these functions are called sequentially, but with -end and -restart you are free to run *from* any step *to* any step inclusive.
+In a normal run, all of these functions are called sequentially, but with -end and -restart you are free to run *from* any step *to* any step inclusively.

 When using -end, simply specify the end-point in the proceeding command, when using -restart, specify the start-point, then the end-point as space separated commands.